arshad31/exam/README.md

 2. Open `index.html` in any web browser.

-# Project 2: Task Manager (JavaScript & Bootstrap)
+# Project 2: Task Manager

 ## Objective
 A simple Task Manager web page using JavaScript for dynamic behavior and Bootstrap for responsive design.
 Users can manage task list effectively.